The Academy shares, with everyone in Education, an objective to help keep children and young people safe by contributing to:

 - Providing support for individual children

-Should you have a concern please contact the academy office and ask to speak with the Designated Child Protection Officer.
+Should you have a concern please contact the academy office and ask to speak with the Designated Safeguarding Lead.

 At Anglesey Primary Academy we aim to prepare our students to become good citizens of the future.
-Through our curriculum we teach pupils British values and how to celebrate diversity.
+Through our curriculum we teach pupils British Values and how to celebrate diversity.
 We aim to raise their awareness of radicalisation and extremist views, whatever the source.
-We have adopted the principles and advice found in ‘Keeping Children Safe in Education 2015’ and the 2011 ‘Prevent Strategy’.
-These are incorporated into our school policy on tackling extremism.
+We have adopted the principles and advice found in ‘Keeping Children Safe in Education 2018’ and the ‘Prevent Strategy’.